SkylineCommunications/dataminer-docs/connector-help/connector_help/opVision OPV9000 Card.md

 ### Video

-On thispage, the following information is displayed in the **Video Table:**
+On this page, the following information is displayed in the **Video Table:**

 - The table row identification, in the **Video Index** column
 - The **card index**